mjdamgaard/UP-Web-Project/README.md

 the ratings can be anything that the users want.

-We have argued that semantic user data like what openSDB gathers will be more useful in terms of creating search and feed algorithms.
+We have argued that semantic user data like what openSDB gathers will be more useful in terms of creating search and feed algorithms, namely because such data will be of a much higher quality (and users might even be inclined to submit more of this type of data, potentially).
 And since such algorithms are very important for the user experience of web applications, we state that such semantic data *is* the future: It is only a matter of time before we will used everywhere on the web.

 And by being completely open-source and encouraging hosts to join the network as peers, it is likely that users will be attracted to this project rather than